 - Remember that pesticides and chemicals used on farms can be dangerous.
 These materials should be kept locked away in marked containers with warning labels.
 Use all proper precautions when handling chemicals.
-If someone is exposed to dangerous chemicals, call the toll-free American Association of Poison Control Centers number at 1-800-222-1222.
+If someone is exposed to dangerous chemicals, call the American Association of Poison Control Centers at 1-800-222-1222.

 - Avoid walking into grain storage areas and silos.
 It’s possible to become trapped and suffocate under flowing grain.
 If someone else is trapped in a grain storage area, do not rush in to rescue the person — you could become trapped as well.
 Call for help immediately.

 - Stay alert and focused.
 Get enough rest, take regular breaks, eat healthy meals and drink plenty of water.
 Avoid alcohol and drug use that can impair your mental and physical abilities.

 - Be prepared for any kind of weather.
 Both harsh cold and hot sun are likely in the spring.
 Wear sunscreen and reapply regularly, even on cloudy days.
 Dress in layers when the temperature drops.